JenCall/frontend-ocean/README.md

 # Ocean with CSS & JavaScript

 Frontend Ocean is a single webpage to practise CSS/Javascript animation.
-Fuhrther details and instructions shared by "Web Dev Simplified".
+Further details and instructions shared by "Web Dev Simplified".

 ### :rocket: Technologies